gdejohn/procrastination/README.md

 }
 ```

 Compared to the stream implementation, it's declarative, pure, and a lot less code; not bad!
+(With a little bit of code
-The trade-off is that
+golfing, the method body could even fit comfortably on a single line!)
+The trade-off is that sequences are, as the name
-sequences are, as the name suggests, sequential; there is no parallel processing.
-The priority here is developer
+suggests, sequential; there is no parallel processing.
+The priority here is developer ergonomics.
+If you ever find
-ergonomics.
-If you ever find yourself reaching for something in the Stream API that isn't there, and your workload
+yourself reaching for something in the Stream API that isn't there, and your workload doesn't benefit from parallelism,
-doesn't benefit from parallelism, give `Sequence` a try!
+give `Sequence` a try!

 ## Trampolines

 Applying imperative idioms to sequences is ugly and error-prone; recursive data types call for recursive algorithms.
 Unfortunately, Java isn't very recursion friendly: deep call stacks quickly run afoul of stack overflow exceptions, and
 tail recursion doesn't help because there's no tail-call elimination.
-This isn't a problem for recursive algorithms
+This isn't a problem for lazy operations like
-working with sequences so long as they are lazy with respect to the tail, but whenever a large number of elements
+`Sequence.map(Function)`, but whenever a potentially large number of elements must be eagerly traversed, as in
-must be traversed all at once, stack overflow is waiting to pounce.
+`Sequence.filter(Predicate)`, stack overflow is waiting to pounce.
 Enter trampolines.

 `Trampoline` converts tail recursion into a stack-safe loop.
 To trampoline a tail-recursive method with return type
 `T`, change the return type to `Trampoline<T>`, wrap the expressions returned in base cases with the static factory